The COINN program is coming along and we will be updating the speakers page as we confirm the invited International and National

 ACNN Member Invited Speakers

-Amy Curran - ACNN President (Queensland)
+Amy Curran - ACNN President (QLD)

 Amy is an English trained nurse who worked in Leicester and